Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 Tattoos and facial piercings are taboo in the workplace, right?
 Not so fast.
 Conventional wisdom is starting to shift.
-As body modifications become more mainstream and competition for top talent grows more intense in the hiring process, many workplaces no longer frown upon tattoos and piercings.
+As body modifications become more mainstream and the competition for top talent grows more intense in the hiring process, many workplaces no longer frown upon tattoos and piercings.

 TipBottom line